 A course required for all new matriculating students to assure that they will be acquainted with the college's programs, services, academic expectations, procedures and policies, campus grounds, and student life.
 Specifically addressed will be admissions, matriculation and its requirements, rules and regulations as they pertain to students, financial assistance, support services as the Learning Center, Reading/Writing Lab, Language Lab, Tutorial Services, support programs to include EOPS, Student Support Services, and Disabled Student Programs and Services, teacher/student/institution expectations, study skills, development of a preliminary Student Educational Plan, registration assistance, and campus life.
+(Nontransferable, AA/AS degree only)

-HR 638 (.5) STUDENT EDUCATIONAL PLAN
+HR 638 (.5)

+STUDENT EDUCATIONAL PLAN

-Prerequisite: HR 63A.
+Prerequisite: NR 63A.
 An optional course to be taken after the successful completion of HR 63A.
 This course expands on the foundation of information provided in HR 63A by assisting each student to compile an individual needs analysis based in part on the student profile questionnaire completed in HR 63A.
-Based on that needs analysis, specific information will be presented in the areas of transfer, vocational requirements, career exploration, choosing a major, decision making, campus organizations, student life, and assessment needs as HR 65ABCD (1-1-1-1)
+Based on that needs analysis, specific information will be presented in the areas of transfer, vocational requirements, career exploration, choosing a major, decision making, campus organizations, student life, and assessment needs as necessary.
+(Nontransferable, AA/AS degree only)